MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/create-syntex-model.md

 description: Learn how to create a custom or prebuilt model with SharePoint Syntex.
 ---

-# Create a model in Microsoft SharePoint Syntex
+# Create an enterprise model in Microsoft SharePoint Syntex

 <sup>**Applies to:**  &ensp; &#10003; All custom models &ensp; | &ensp; &#10003; All prebuilt models</sup>

+An enterprise model is created and trained in the [content center](create-a-content-center.md), and can be discovered by others to use.
 Whether you want to create a custom model or use a prebuilt model, you can do so from any of these places in SharePoint Syntex:

 - From the **Models** library
 - From the [content center](create-a-content-center.md) home page